pawelgrzybek/pawelgrzybek.com/content/posts/2020-01-06-book-review-atomic-habits-an-easy-proven-way-to-build-good-habits-break-bad-ones-by-james-clear.md

 ![Picture of a book](/photos/2020-01-06-1.jpg)

 This book gave me a different point of view of my day-to-day life.
 Literally, moment after going through the first few chapters I started questioning my behaviours and catching myself on doing some things that I do for years on autopilot.
-It helped me to redefined my annual goals to be more process-oriented over than being blindly focused on achievement.
+It helped me to redefined my annual goals to be more process-oriented over being blindly focused on achievement.
 Overall great read and well worth of a few hours of my weekend sit back.